Canon Permutation Posets: -positivity of Canon Permutations

 It follows that the weak-descent polynomial of canon permutations is palindromic and $\gamma$-positive with a specified combinatorial interpretation arising by shifting the coefficients in Corollary~\ref{cor:gamma-interp-canon}.
 The palindromicity of the weak-descent polynomial of canon permutations for the multiset $\{1,1,2,2,...,n,n\}$ was first observed in \cite[Corollary~2.3]{sergi}.

 Let $Q$ be a subposet of $[m]\times [n]$ with some of the edges of the form $(p,j) \prec (p,j+1)$ removed, where $p\in P\setminus\{q\}$ for some fixed $q\in P$.
-It follows by similar arguments as in the proof of Proposition \ref{prop:weakdes} that the dissonant canon polynomial $C^{Q,\id}(x)$ (resp. $C^{Q,u}(x)$) is the descent (resp. weak-descent) polynomial of the set of multiset permutations of $\{1^m,2^m,...,n^m\}$ that satisfies the constraints imposed by the edges of $Q$ between the copies of $[m]$.
-Extending the arguments in Proposition~\ref{prop:weakdes} combined with Theorem~\ref{them: subposet} shows the following.
+It follows by similar arguments as in the proof of Proposition~\ref{prop:weakdes} that the dissonant canon polynomial $C^{Q,\id}(x)$ (resp. $C^{Q,\upsilon}(x)$) is the descent (resp. weak-descent) polynomial of the set of multiset permutations of $\{1^m,2^m,...,n^m\}$ that satisfies the constraints imposed by the edges of $Q$ between the copies of $[m]$.
+We call such permutations \emph{dissonant canon permutations}.
+Extending the arguments in Proposition~\ref{prop:weakdes} combined with Corollary~\ref{cor: palindromicity direct cons} shows the following.

-\begin{corollary} Let $Q$ and $u$ be as above.
+\begin{corollary} Let $Q$ and $\upsilon$ be as above.
 The dissonant canon polynomial $C^{Q, \id}(x)$ is palindromic in the sense that